dgamma3/ResourcesForCompetencies/Competencies/Leadership.md

 - Coaching peers and/or direct reports
 - Influencing beyond the team and immediately up
 - Engaging an audience on an issue, inspiring others to take ownership
+- Identifies and helps to resolve problems facing their team

 ### Resources
 - M@X